-Now, as the government seems to appear as boast as the beast to publicize the decreasing number of cases as more people get vaccinated, are we such dumb to believe it, or are we going to go down along with conspiracy theories that the COVID-19 pandemic is a staged event to pave the way to more population control measures to come?
+Now, as the government seems to appear as boast as the beast to publicize the decreasing number of cases as more people get vaccinated, are we that too dumb to believe it?
+Or are we going to go down along with conspiracy theories that the COVID-19 pandemic is a staged event to pave the way for more population control measures to come?

-The government efforts to control the pandemic are disheartening in the context that the basic individual rights to autonomy are either set aside or reduced, or even deceived depending on how you see it.
+The government’s efforts to control the pandemic are disheartening.
+That is, in the context that the basic individual rights to autonomy are either set aside or reduced, or even deceived depending on how you see it.

 But what is more sensical than the expanded herd immunity approach is to adapt what economic professor Daniel B. Klein refers to as a guerilla warfare approach in fighting against the COVID-19 pandemic.
 For Professor Klein,

 The best approach is like guerilla warfare carried out by local militias, not a D-Day invasion or a siege on the city.
 The guerilla tactics are diverse, continually adjusted, even yet to be discovered.
 They include scouting for hotspots, testing and monitoring for symptoms, using protective equipment, social distancing, self-quarantining when appropriate, shielding the vulnerable, washing your hands, developing better therapeutics, allowing human challenge trials for vaccine development, and many other tactics.(Klein, 2020)

 This 3-day vaccination event by the Duterte administration is akin to a desperate move to continue serving the WHO’s mandate to vaccinate the entire population of the world if possible despite how groggy the effectiveness of the vaccines is.